-Cool off with an ice-cold Spiked Thai Iced Tea.
-With a hint of vanilla and a spot of rum or vodka, this sweet, silky beverage is a refreshing indulgence reminiscent of my favorite Thai restaurant treat.
+Cool off with an ice-cold Thai Iced Tea.
+With a hint of vanilla, this sweet, silky beverage is a refreshing indulgence reminiscent of your favorite Thai restaurant treat.
 Add a spot of rum or vodka to make it a cocktail.

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.

 Whenever I eat at a Thai restaurant, I like to indulge in an ice-cold Thai iced tea.

 This is a totally different iced tea from the sweet tea I usually drink here in the South, but it’s an absolute treat.

 If you like sweet tea drinks, this one is absolutely worth trying!

 Thai iced tea is brewed with Ceylon tea leaves, a black tea with a brilliant red color.

 Thai tea is often flavored with orange blossom water and/or spices like star anise, crushed tamarind or cardamom.
 It tastes a little chai-like.
 (And you know me, I love chai cocktails.

 It is usually served iced, but you can also drink Thai tea hot if you prefer!